Spending Time Dancing: the Movements of Aphrodite

 Lights: Petra Veber

-Costumes; Tina Pavlin, Matej Kejžar
+Costumes: Tina Pavlin, Matej Kejžar

 Sound: Florence Bujard